radiodan/radiodan.github.io/help/index.md

 #### Access point doesn't give you an IP address

-Occassioanlly I've had this with a Pi3.
+Occassionally I've had this with a Pi3.
 Solution is to log in and do this:

     sudo apt-get install raspi-config
     sudo BRANCH=next rpi-update